tweag/nickel/notes/overriding.md

 the language features.
 The implementation would have first class access to locations, to the AST, the memory layout, the metadata, and so on.

-We first describe ideas at a high-level.
-Issues, details and challenges are discussed further in a dedicated section.
+We first describe the ideas at a high-level.
+Then, we review the issue and challenges of this approach, and propose concrete solutions to overcome or mitigate them.
+Finally, technical operational semantics are laid out in a dedicated section.

 ### Recursive records & merging